“A dog is man’s best friend”

 You must have heard or read that at least once in your life.
 The vast majority of pet parents will testify that this holds true.
 Perhaps, the best example to illustrate this would be to observe the relationship that dogs share with kids.
 Your pet and your child(ren) can make for a very exciting combination (there are few bonds that are as pure, trust me!).

 However, before that happens it is crucial that you train your dog.
 Of course, you will also need to teach your kids how to behave around dogs once they reach a certain age, but this blog is not centered around that.
-Here we are going to talk about 10 ways that you can train your dog to play with kids safely.
+Here are 10 helpful ways that you can train your dog to play with kids safely.

 Just as with human beings, a dog's habits are best formed during the initial years.
 Between the ages of 8 weeks and 16 weeks, puppies go through a development phase that is vital in shaping their future selves.
 As a pet parent, it is your responsibility to ensure that your pup encounters as many new situations and people as possible during this period, especially to family members as this will be easier and will give the dog a good dose of confidence.